David Crosby, legendary singer and songwriter, dead at 81 – KION546

 That band’s first album, 1969’s “Crosby, Stills & Nash,” was an immediate success, featuring hits “Marrakesh Express” and “Suite: Judy Blue Eyes.”

-In 1970, with the addition of Neil Young, the group became known as Crosby, Still, Nash & Young and released “Déjà Vu,” which contained the hit song “Woodstock.”
+In 1970, with the addition of Neil Young, the group became known as Crosby, Stills, Nash & Young and released “Déjà Vu,” which contained the hit song “Woodstock.”

 Crosby is credited with having discovered Mitchell, whom he also dated.